 Therefore, you’d be learning the basics of etiquette this month and sending in a report on how you intend to adopt these practices in your everyday life.

-Preparing for Second Semester Examinations- To excel at school, you will need to do well in your exams.
-You can only do well if you take time to prepare for them.
+Preparing for Second Semester Examinations- This month you’d be focusing on getting prepared for your end of semester examination.
 While you prepare for your exams, it would be great that you discuss any problems you may face and worries you may have about your upcoming exams with your mentor.
+Below are some resources to guide you.

 Volunteering - Volunteering is great!
 It gives you the opportunity to gain experiences that would transform you as a person and prepare you for the world of work.
 What’s even greater is that having these experiences nicely crafted on your resume will help you stand out, make you seem like a real-life, three-dimensional person, and give hiring managers a better idea of what makes you tick.